 Our fees closely correlate to those found on fairconsumerhealth.org a consumer advocate site that gives fees for all medical and dental services by zip code.

 Tooth extraction and bone graft

-If interested in getting a dental implant at the same time as the extraction then a bone graft will often be done with the implant.
+If you are getting a dental implant at the same time as the extraction then a bone graft will often be done with the implant.
 Many times it is more predictable to place a bone graft at the time of the tooth extraction and let that heal before placing an implant.
 This is a very individualized treatment and must be spoke about in person with your doctor.